 Travel art sketchbooks

 This Visual Journal sketchbook by Strathmore has thick pages and comes in multiple varieties, suitable for watercolour and mixed media.
 This book is the perfect size to pack away and the spiral binding means you can choose to fold it out flat or fold it back on itself for ease of drawing or painting when you’re on the go.
 The best watercolour sketchbooks have thick paper, look for paper with 200gsm thickness or higher.
+For some tips and ideas on how to keep a travel sketchbook, check out our guide!

 If you’re painting plein air and you need to transport a wet canvas or panel, this wet panel box by Richeson can hold 9 x 12” and 8 x 10” panels.
 The box is lightweight and can hold multiple panels at one time.